meteor/meteor/var.md

 a.set(10), b.set(10); // => LOG: 20 (printed once)
 ```

-To use a Var with an initializer function, an outer autorun is necessary
+To use a Var with an initializer function, an outer Computation is necessary
 and is used to stop the recomputation.

 Example: